The Exact Texts to Send Your Ex (and the Ones to Avoid)

 The “Emotional Contrast” Approach

-Show that you’re doing well and growing, which creates attractive contrast to the person they remember from the breakup.
+Show you’re growing.
+This creates attractive contrast to the person they remember from the breakup.

 Example: “Just finished my first 10K run!
 Remember when I couldn’t even run to catch the bus?
 Funny how life changes.”

-For more advanced texting strategies and complete 30-day reconnection sequences, I highly recommend checking out Text Your Ex Back.
-It’s one of the most comprehensive guides I’ve found for navigating the complex psychology of post-breakup communication.
+For a complete 30-day reconnection sequence, Text Your Ex Back is the most comprehensive system I’ve found for navigating post-breakup communication.

 Red Flags: When to Stop Texting

-Sometimes the kindest thing you can do – for both of you – is to stop trying.
-Here are the clear signs it’s time to step back.
+Sometimes the kindest thing — for both of you — is to stop trying.
+Here are the clear signs of un-healthy communication.

 Stop Texting If: